 Give Her Something To Work With

-My favourite tool of all is our Dewalt strimmer – completely cordless with a string for grass and blades for the stronger stuff… there’s something addictive about clearing the property!
+My favorite tool of all is our Dewalt strimmer – completely cordless with a string for grass and blades for the stronger stuff… there’s something addictive about clearing the property!

-If this lady is more of an inside-work person, maybe some crafting stuff would be what she likes?
+If the lady you’re buying for is more of an inside-work person, maybe some crafting stuff would be what she likes.
 I like to spend long winter nights knitting hats in front of the fire…

 Or consider buy-me-once kitchenware.
 Lasts a lifetime!